pgm/sprofile/README.md

 taken while still in the call, then the context information is not written and only adds very minimal overhead.

-Sprofile is intended to be run was a low sampling frequency.
+Sprofile is intended to be run with a very low sampling frequency.
 For these large map/reduce jobs that took hours, even infrequent samples provide a meaningful statistical sample.
 Also, sampling infrequently, the overhead would be low enought that it would be part of the normal logging of the process and used in production.

-When a performance question arose, we could just mine the logs.
+When a performance question arose, we could mine the already generated logs.

 ## Future work